zenml-io/zenml/docs/book/stacks-and-components/component-guide/container-registries/gcp.md

 uses the [Google Artifact Registry](https://cloud.google.com/artifact-registry).

 {% hint style="warning" %}
-**Important Notice: Google Container Registry is being replaced by Artifact Registry.
-Please start using Artifact Registry for your containers.**
+**Important Notice: Google Container Registry [is being replaced by Artifact Registry](https://cloud.google.com/artifact-registry/docs/transition/transition-from-gcr).
+Please start using Artifact Registry for your containers.
+As per Google's documentation, "after May 15, 2024, Artifact Registry will host images for the gcr.io domain in Google Cloud projects without previous Container Registry usage.
+After March 18, 2025, Container Registry will be shut down."**
-The terms `container registry` and `artifact registry` will be used interchangbly throughout this document.
+The terms `container registry` and `artifact registry` will be used interchangeably throughout this document.
 {% endhint %}

 ### When to use it